Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/documentation/DEPLOYMENT-AZD-TERRAFORM.md

 ### Changes in the appservicenode module

 In order to enable you to deploy the Azure App Service in the SKU `F1` i.e., the free plan, we had to adjust some modules delivered by the `azd` team.
 One parameter available in the Bicep variant is missing in the Terraform setup, namely the `site configuration` `always_on`.
 This is set to `true` which prevents the deployment to a free plan.
-To enable this we made the following adjustements:
+To enable this we made the following adjustments:

 1. Introduction of the parameter as a variable in the `infra-terraform\modules\appservicenode\appservicenode_variables.tf`